BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 ## Exploratory Data Analysis

-First of all, we had to check, if there are missing values inside of the data set.
+First it had to be checked whether there are missing values inside of the data set.

 There were $383$ missing values inside the column "state".
-However, since the column has no bearing on our research question, we decided to disregard this column.
-With the city column we have a more meaningful basis to answer our question.
+However, since the column has no bearing on the research question, it was decided to disregard this column.
+With the city column there are a more meaningful basis to answer the question.
-To disregard this column, we cut it off.
+To disregard this column, it was cut off.

-We also truncated the leverage_model_1 and leverage_model_2 columns, since we did not work with these columns any further.
+Also the leverage_model_1 and leverage_model_2 columns were cut off, since it was not work with these columns any further.

-To determine if outliers exist within the data set, we chose to draw a boxplot.
+To determine if outliers exist within the data set, a boxplot was drawn.

--->TODO: Achsenbeschriftungen anpassen

 \begin{figure}[H]

-{\centering \includegraphics[width=0.8\linewidth]{group1_BenediktKronhardt_BoergeMeyer_files/figure-latex/boxplot-1}
+{\centering \includegraphics[width=1\linewidth]{group1_BenediktKronhardt_BoergeMeyer_files/figure-latex/boxplot-1}

 }

 \caption{Boxplot of Data to identify outliers}(\#fig:boxplot)
 \end{figure}

 As can be seen from the figure \@ref(fig:boxplot), there are several outliers within the data set.
-In order not to distort the result, we decided to keep these outliers and to continue working with them.
+In order not to distort the result, it was decided to keep these outliers and to continue working with them.

 \clearpage